 As a way to provide employment opportunities to youth from underserved communities, Juma owns and manages a social enterprise selling concessions within sports and entertainment venues across the country.
 Juma operates in NFL stadiums, MLB ballparks, NBA arenas, MLS stadiums, convention centers, concert amphitheaters, music festivals, and other venues.Juma provides professional services and well trained, reliable staff to concessionaire partners, becoming the solution to many business pain points that are critical in front line staffing, including mass recruitment, high attrition and turnover rates, unreliable event-day workforce and overworked HR departments, among others.

 In addition, Juma’s enterprise creates an opportunity for low income youth to earn an income and work toward achieving their goals – whether it’s saving for college or moving onto other more permanent job opportunities that can provide career advancement and family sustaining wages.

-Since 1993, Juma has employed over 5,500 low-income youth who have earned more than $6.5 million in wages.
-Juma youth have generated more than $26 million in enterprise revenue.
+Since 1993, Juma has employed 6,300 low-income youth who have earned $8.1 million in wages.
+Juma youth have generated $29.4 million in enterprise revenue.